Mini Mario & Friends: Amiibo Challenge: Development

-Stephen Mortimer directed the game, and it was produced by Akiya Sakamoto and Kensuke Tanabe with music by James Phillipsen.
-It was released with amiibo purchase on March 25, 2016, with a wide release on April 28, 2016.
+Stephen Mortimer directed the game, and was produced by Akiya Sakamoto and Kensuke Tanabe with music by James Phillipsen.
+It was released with Amiibo purchase on March 25, 2016, with a wide release on April 28.

 Reception

-Destructoid didn't like the game a lot because it was similar to previous installments in the series and had little gameplay, saying it could be completed in an afternoon and basically amounted to a demo in size.
-However, they did say the game was better than other amiibo games like Amiibo Tap: Nintendo's Greatest Bits.
+Destructoid did not like the game a lot because it was similar to previous installments in the series and had little gameplay, saying it could be completed in an afternoon and basically amounted to a demo in size, but they did say the game was better than other Amiibo games like Amiibo Tap: Nintendo's Greatest Bits.
 Nintendo Life liked it quite a bit and also said it was better than Amiibo Tap, and gave it 7 of 10 stars.
 The review said the levels were decent as well, especially considering the game was free.
 They especially liked the extra levels unlocked by using themed figurines.
 The Financial Post thought the series was becoming simple and predictable, but said the game was a nice "gift" and worth the time for people who already had Amiibo collections.